 The U.S. Department of Veterans Affairs, Veterans Benefits Administration (VBA) announced new guidance for the accepted uses of student veteran benefits for study abroad with an effective implementation date of August 1, 2020.

-Mark your calendar: Our upcoming Collegial Conversation on January 30, 2020 will take a look at changes to veteran benefits for study abroad.
+NAFSA members may review the transcript from the Collegial Conversation on January 30, 2020 regarding changes to veteran benefits for study abroad.

 NAFSA's understanding of the new guidance is as follows: